Children’s Formation

 Club 4/5

-Youth group is a great time for youth to gather and build community over food.
-Youth in grades 4 and 5 meet monthly on Sunday afternoons at 3:30 to 5:00 PM at the Church.
-Fall dates: September 15, October 20, and November 17.
+Youth group is a time for youth to gather and build community over food.
+Youth in grades 4 and 5 meet monthly on Sunday afternoons at the Church.

 At St. Peter’s the youth and children are not just the future of the church, they are the church, and we invite them to serve as leaders in age appropriate ways.
 We make bagged lunches for the hungry and cards for the homebound for Christmas.
 As they grow they are invited to join in leading worship as acolytes, readers, ushers, and even as preachers.